Cmk31311/AI_Baseline_Map/README.md

-# AI Baseline Tool for Google Chrome Hackathon
+# AI Baseline Map for Baseline Tooling Hackathon by Google Chrome

 A comprehensive monorepo containing multiple tools for visualizing, analyzing, and working with Baseline web features.
 This project includes a web application, VS Code extension, ESLint plugin, and AI-powered code analyzer.